plugin-mocha-pro/.github/README.md

 3. Object Removal:

- -Leveraging its tracking and masking capabilities, Mocha Pro can seamlessly "paint out" unwanted objects, wires, rigs, or markers from a moving shot.
+ - Leveraging its tracking and masking capabilities, Mocha Pro can seamlessly "paint out" unwanted objects, wires, rigs, or markers from a moving shot.

 - It does this by analyzing a "clean plate" and intelligently blending pixels to fill the void, all while accounting for the motion of the shot.